Discovery of inverse-Compton X-ray emission and estimate of the volume-averaged magnetic field in a galaxy group: Possible systematics affecting the detection

-Finally, although thawing more parameters in our fits would inevitably lead to larger statistical uncertainties, it may be instructive to explore how doing so would affect our results.
-Encouragingly, we find that free $n_H$ and $Z$ still result in a comfortable IC detection ($3.5\,\sigma$).
-In this case, we note that the best-fit metallicity is found to drop to $\sim$0.07~Solar, which seems hardly physical given the $\gtrsim$30\%~Solar levels found in virtually all clusters and groups \citep{mernier2018c}.
-In fact, fixing the metallicity to the most plausible values (i.e. between 0.5 and 1~Solar) results in more line emission -- hence a steeper thermal profile and, in turn, further boosting the significance of the IC emission.
-Similarly, despite the reliability of the radio spectral index \citep{bagchi2009}, we also verify whether our results remain essentially unchanged if we free the IC X-ray photon index $\Gamma$.
-Here we choose to restrict our fitting range to 0.8--5~keV (and fixing the temperature of the thermal model to its best-fitting baseline value 0.64~keV) to ensure the IC slope to reproduce the hard tail preferentially.
-This fit leads to $\Gamma = 1.5 \pm 0.6$, in good agreement with our initially adopted value.
-Quite remarkably, even in this extreme case the IC emission remains detected with more than $2\,\sigma$ confidence.
+Sixth, although thawing more parameters in our fits would inevitably lead to larger statistical uncertainties, it may be instructive to explore how doing so would affect our results.
+Encouragingly, we find that free $n_H$ and $Z$ still result in a fairly comfortable detection of the hard X-ray excess ($3.5\,\sigma$).
+In this case, we note that the best-fitting metallicity is found to drop to $\sim$0.07~Solar, which seems physically unrealistic given the $\gtrsim$30\%~Solar levels found in virtually all clusters and groups \citep{werner2013,mernier2018c}.
+In fact, fixing the metallicity to the most plausible values (i.e. between 0.5 and 1~Solar) results in stronger line emission, hence a steeper thermal profile and, in turn, further enhancing the significance of the non-thermal component.